 Uncertainty Budget: Statement of a measurement uncertainty, of the components of that measurement uncertainty, and of their calculation and combination.

-4. REQUIREMENT
+4. REQUIREMENTS

-Calibration laboratories seeking to acquire accreditation from IAS and IAS accredited laboratories must comply with requirements of ISO/IEC Standard 17025:2017, the IAS Accreditation Criteria for Calibration Laboratories AC204, applicable ILAC Policies and IAS Policies in order to be accredited by IAS.
+Calibration laboratories seeking to acquire accreditation from IAS and IAS accredited laboratories must comply with requirements of ISO/IEC Standard 17025, the IAS Accreditation Criteria for Calibration Laboratories AC204, applicable ILAC Policies and IAS Policies.

 4.1 Certificates of Calibration